-The average aquatic invertebrate density in Lower Competition Creek was highest in 2000 (Figure 16).
-Average density ranged from 1.05 invertebrates/m3 in 2019 to 26.2 invertebrates/m3 in 2000.
-Aquatic invertebrate densities from 2014 to 2019 were substantially lower than the previous sample period, another indication of degraded water quality.
-The percent Chironomidae was also higher from 2014 to 2019 than it was from 2000 to 2002 (Figure 17).
-The EPT was composed of mayflies and stoneflies with very few or no caddisflies.
-Taxa richness varied from 13 to 24 taxa per site over the sample years and was generally higher during the 2014 to 2019 sample period (Figure 18).
+The average aquatic invertebrate density in Lower Competition Creek in 2021 invertebrates/m3, and has ranged from a low of 1.05 invertebrates/m3 in 2019 to 26.2 invertebrates/m3 in 2000 (Figure 16).
+Aquatic invertebrate densities from 2014 to 2021 were substantially lower than the previous sample period, another indication of degraded water quality.
+The percent Chironomidae was also higher from 2014 to 2021 than it was from 2000 to 2002 (Figure 17).
+The EPT was generally composed of mayflies and stoneflies with very few or no caddisflies.
+Taxa richness varied from 13 to 24 taxa per site over the sample years and was generally higher during the 2014 to 2021 sample period (Figure 18).